shiftyrose/shifty/README.md

 `Originally Developed By: Innersloth`<br>

 #### Role Description
-The Mechanic can use vents to travel around the map.<br>
-They are restricted by the Vent Use Cooldown & Max Time In Vents Options used for vanilla Engineer.<br>
+The Mechanic can use vents to travel around the map.
+They are restricted by the Vent Use Cooldown & Max Time In Vents Options used for vanilla Engineer.
 The Mechanic is a renamed Engineer from vanilla Among Us.<br>

 ### Game Options
 |           Name             |                           Description                       |     Type     |  Default  |